davidbo57/edm2019/README.md

-# Automated Student Assessment Prize
+## Automated Student Assessment Prize
 https://www.kaggle.com/c/asap-aes

----
-# Suite of Automatic Linguistic Analysis Tools
+## Suite of Automatic Linguistic Analysis Tools
 https://www.linguisticanalysistools.org/

 Crossley, S.A., Kyle, K., Davenport, J.L. and McNamara, D.S., 2016, June.
 Automatic Assessment of Constructed Response Data in a Chemistry Tutor.
 In EDM (pp. 336-340).
 Tavel, P. 2007.
 Modeling and Simulation Design.

+Crossley, S.A., Kyle, K. and McNamara, D.S., 2016.
+The tool for the automatic analysis of text cohesion (TAACO): Automatic assessment of local, global, and text cohesion.
+Behavior research methods, 48(4), pp.1227-1237.

 Kyle, K., Crossley, S. and Berger, C., 2018.
 The tool for the automatic analysis of lexical sophistication (TAALES): version 2.0.
 Behavior research methods, 50(3), pp.1030-1046.